Exploration of heterogeneous treatment effects via concave fusion

 Understanding treatment heterogeneity is essential to the development of precision medicine, which seeks to tailor medical treatments to subgroups of patients with similar characteristics.
-One of the challenges to achieve this goal is that we usually do not have {\it a priori} knowledge of the grouping information of patients with respect to treatment.
-To address this problem, we consider a heterogeneous regression model by assuming that the coefficients for treatment variables are subject-dependent and belong to different subgroups with unknown grouping information.
-We develop a concave fusion penalized method and derive an alternating direction method of multipliers algorithm for its implementation.
-The method is able to automatically estimate the grouping structure and the subgroup-specific treatment effects.
-We show that under suitable conditions the oracle least squares estimator with {\it a priori} knowledge of the true grouping information is a local minimizer of the objective function with high probability.
-This provides a theoretical justification for the statistical inference about the subgroup structure and treatment effects.
-We evaluate the performance of the proposed method by simulation studies and illustrate its application by analyzing the data from the AIDS Clinical Trials Group Study.
+One of the challenges of achieving this goal is that we usually do not have \textit{a priori} knowledge of the grouping information of patients with respect to treatment effect.
+To address this problem, we consider a heterogeneous regression model which allows the coefficients for treatment variables to be subject-dependent with unknown grouping information.
+We develop a concave fusion penalized method for estimating the grouping structure and the subgroup-specific treatment effects, and derive an alternating direction method of multipliers algorithm for its implementation.
+We also study the theoretical properties of the proposed method and show that under suitable conditions there exists a local minimizer that equals the oracle least squares estimator based on \textit{a priori} knowledge of the true grouping information with high probability.
+This provides theoretical support for making statistical inference about the subgroup-specific treatment effects using the proposed method.
+The proposed method is illustrated in simulation studies and illustrated with real data from an AIDS Clinical Trials Group Study.